Can you require your workforce to be vaccinated?

-Compulsory vaccination could directly discriminate against employees with a protected characteristic as described below.
-It also amounts to a provision, criterion or practice that could put those employees at a particular disadvantage, and so amounts to indirect discrimination.
+Mandatory vaccination requirement could directly discriminate against employees with a protected characteristic as described below.
+It also amounts to a provision, criterion or practice that could put those employees at a particular disadvantage, and so amount to indirect discrimination.

-- Age – many younger workers will not have been offered the coronavirus vaccine and may also be less inclined to be vaccinated given the lower risk of hospitalisation and reported higher risk of blood clotting.
+- Age – younger workers may also be less inclined to be vaccinated due to their the lower risk of hospitalisation and reported higher risk of blood clotting.